 Step 11: Recommended Filters

 From my city backyard, filters are necessary to capture any sort of usable image.
 If I want to shoot a true-color image with this camera, a light pollution filter will help ignore many of the wavelengths of light associated with things like streetlights and porch lights.
+My backyard is located in the center of town, rated a class 8 on the Bortle Scale.

 Even then, extensive image processing must be done to separate the deep sky object from the bright sky.
 It’s the price we pay for being able to enjoy this incredible hobby from the comfort of our backyards.